vrurg/vrurg.github.io/_posts/2023-06-24-got-a-new-article.md

 draft: false
 date: 2023-06-24
 ---
-After a long marathon of coding for different projects I change of activity was required.
+After a long marathon of coding for different projects a change of activity was required.
 Meanwhile, [the series of publications](/arfb-publication) had been neglected for too long.
 This needed to be fixed.
 [It has been fixed.](/arfb-publication/08-metamodel-archetypes).